golanlevin/DrawingWithMachines/assignments/05_tone/README.md

 ---

 ## 5b.
-Hatched Portrait
+Hatched Photograph

 (*50 points*).
-In this exercise, you will devise a method to render a photograph using the plotter.
+In this exercise, you will devise a method to render a continuous-tone photograph using the plotter.
 The objectives of this project are:

 1. To learn how to convert or transduce *raster* images into *vector* representations, and
 2. To learn how to represent gradations of continuous tone through *hatching*, dithering, halftones, or related techniques.